codepool/codepool.github.io/_posts/2018-10-02-building-a-real-world-app-with-neo4j.markdown

 {% endhighlight %}

-Let's get all the stories published by Dave along with the number of claps and responses for each story.
+Now, let's get all the stories published by Dave along with the number of claps and responses for each story.

 {% highlight javascript linenos %}